Mregussek/MAREngine-docs/references/classes-ecs/sceneplaystorage.rst

 | void loadEntityFromStorage(std::vector< :ref:`EntityStorage<nested_class_EntityStorage>` >& vectorStorage, const :ref:`Entity<class_Entity>` & entity) |
 +--------------------------------------------------------------------------------------------------------------------------------------------------------+

-Because there was issue with differentiating :ref:`Entity<class_Entity>` class instances and entities from :ref:`EntityCollection<class_EntityCollection>` I have created private method, where we can explicitly tell, from which storage should we load data.
+Because there was an issue with differentiating :ref:`Entity<class_Entity>` class instances and entities from :ref:`EntityCollection<class_EntityCollection>` I have created a private method, where we can explicitly tell, from which storage should we load data.

 .. _class_method_ScenePlayStorage_loadOperation: